Lisilin87/arkui/README.md

 As discussed in Section 5.2, in most cases, the retrieved context does not match the required device states or methods specified by the input instruction.
 In the absence of correct context, the model exhibits the following behavior:

+[图片]

 This context mismatch leads to a counterintuitive phenomenon—performance degradation on simple and effective tasks, but unexpected improvement on more difficult ones.
 Upon further analysis, **we find that this is caused by insufficient embedding similarity between device states/methods and user instructions, making it difficult for the similarity-based retrieval mechanism to distinguish between different context fragments effectively**.
 To address this issue, we suggest training a specialized retrieval optimization model to improve context alignment accuracy.

+## Weakness 3 actionable directions for future research

+Two types of errors persist after fine-tuning: unfaithful and context attention errors.
+To address the unfaithfulness issue, we suggest applying **reinforcement learning-based** optimization methods (e.g., REFF[1]).
+Context attention errors, on the other hand, essentially fall under the category of hallucination problems and can be mitigated using existing hallucination reduction techniques, such as **self-refinement**[2] and **context-aware decoding**[3].

+## Suggestions 1 deployment safety

+We sincerely thank the reviewer for the valuable suggestions regarding safety concerns.
+We fully agree that deploying LLM-based assistants in smart home environments poses multiple safety risks—not only the execution of invalid instructions, as discussed in our paper, but also potential issues such as user data leakage.
+To address these concerns, we recommend incorporating the Guardrails framework to enhance system safety through the following mechanisms:

+- Pre-execution safety assessment of instructions

+- Secondary confirmation for high-risk operations

+## Suggestions 2 imbalanced instruction categories

+We thank the reviewer for the thoughtful and in-depth comments on this issue.
+According to load balancing theory, humans tend to perform the same type of task repeatedly rather than execute multiple different tasks simultaneously[4].
+As a result, single-device operation commands are more common in real-world scenarios and occur significantly more frequently than multi-device commands.
+﻿
+Furthermore, regarding the relatively small number of IM and VM instructions, from a probabilistic perspective, the likelihood of executing multiple operations that are either all valid or all invalid at once is much lower than the likelihood of mixed valid and invalid operations.
+This further explains the higher proportion of MM instructions.
+﻿
+In summary, we believe that this distribution is consistent with realistic usage patterns.
+It is also worth noting that, as shown in Figure 5, even without any sample balancing techniques, the model still achieves significant performance improvements on low-resource instruction types.

+## Suggestions 3 Typos

+Thank you for your suggestion.
+We have carefully proofread the entire paper and made the revisions.

+>[1] Jiashu Yao, Heyan Huang, Zeming Liu, Haoyu Wen, Wei Su, Boao Qian, and Yuhang Guo.
+2024.
+Reff: Reinforcing format faithfulness in language models across varied tasks.
+>[2]Aman Madaan, Niket Tandon, Prakhar Gupta, Skyler Hallinan, Luyu Gao, Sarah Wiegreffe, Uri Alon, Nouha Dziri, Shrimai Prabhumoye, Yiming Yang, Shashank Gupta, Bodhisattwa Prasad Majumder, Katherine Hermann, Sean Welleck, Amir Yazdanbakhsh, and Peter Clark.
+2023.
+Self-refine: Iterative refinement with self-feedback.
+>[3] Weijia Shi, Xiaochuang Han, Mike Lewis, Yulia Tsvetkov, Luke Zettlemoyer, and Scott Wen tau Yih.
+2023.
+Trusting your evidence: Hallucinate less with context-aware decoding.
+>[4] John Sweller.
+2011.
+Chapter two - cognitive load theory. volume 55 of Psychology of Learning and Motivation, pages 37–76.
+Academic Press.

+#### Reviewer csTG

+## Weakness and Suggestions 1 details of dataset construction

+We understand the reviewer's concern regarding this issue.
+It is important to clarify that in our experimental design, physical and virtual devices are functionally equivalent for the purpose of system testing.
+This is because:
+﻿
+- The success criterion for testing is unified: the system is considered successful as long as it outputs the correct API call, regardless of the device type.
+﻿
+- Using a virtual environment offers several advantages:
+﻿
+--It avoids time delays caused by real device execution (i.e., there is no need to wait for physical feedback).
+﻿
+--It aligns with the current mainstream practices in embodied AI research[1-2].
+﻿
+All device types used in our experiments are listed in detail in Appendix A. Since the experiments are conducted in a virtual environment, device information does not rely on specific models or manufacturers, which in turn ensures consistency across experimental conditions.

+## Weakness and Suggestions 2 explain the findings

+We have addressed the reason why GPT-4o achieves the best performance in point 4 of the *Results* section.
+The core challenge of our task lies in long-context attention, as the model needs to comprehensively analyze the entire set of device states and methods to determine which devices are operable and which ones do not exist.
+GPT-4o demonstrates significantly stronger context-handling capabilities compared to the other open-source models evaluated.

+As for the varying performance gains across different tasks, this is primarily due to differences in task difficulty.
+A single model may exhibit different levels of improvement depending on the complexity of the task it is addressing.

+## Weakness and Suggestions 3 real-world usages of LLM for smart homes

+We have already highlighted the value of applying large language models in smart home environments in the Introduction.
+Integrating LLMs into smart home assistants not only enables users to control devices using simpler and fewer instructions, but also allows the system to automatically perform device operations based on user habits and historical behavior—even in the absence of explicit commands.

+>[1] Wenxiao Zhang, Xiangrui Kong, Thomas Braunl, and Jin B. Hong.
+2024.
+Safeembodai: a safety framework for mobile robots in embodied ai systems.
+>[2] Zihao Zhu, Bingzhe Wu, Zhengyou Zhang, Lei HanQingshan Liu, and Baoyuan Wu.
+2024.
+Earbench: Towards evaluating physical risk awareness for task planning of foundation model-based embodied ai agents.